-Can I complete my GA duties away from campus if I am unable to arrive in time to start the fall semester in-person?
+Can I complete my GA duties away from campus if I am unable to arrive in time to start the spring semester in-person?

 Faculty Personnel Services along with Payroll has indicated that GA duties can be performed remotely so long as the GA is within the United States.
 The ability to do this may vary by department and individual appointment.
 FPS should also be made aware of this arrangement by your department.
 GA duties cannot be performed outside of the United States.
 For more information about this, please contact your department.

 If I arrive to the U.S. after the start of classes, can I still keep my GA appointment?

 Graduate assistants must be in the U.S. no later than January 25, 2021 to keep the GA appointment.
 Appointments for GAs who arrive in the U.S. after January 25, 2021 cannot be maintained.
 Individual departments may require an earlier arrival based on departmental need and the terms of individual GA appointments.
 If you intend to arrive after the start of classes, please contact your department for additional guidance.